 Businesses try to capture people with campaigns.
 If you're a startup, winning this day of the year can ramp up your whole game.
 This is a high tide and if you know how to surf, you are all set.
 Here we'll discuss how brands manage to get a large economic pie.

 As people celebrate, brands lend a hand with campaigns.
-They start decoding the market from September itself.
+They start decoding the market in September itself.
 So September and October are the planning months.

-Brands and newbies need to be sure about the goals.
+Brands and newbies need to be sure about their goals.
 There can be explicitly two goals - To acquire new customers or to increase current profits.
 It will be the compass for planning further.
 Figure out deals, deals that are mouth-watering.
-This is the month where credit cards get warm.
+This is the month when credit cards get warm.

 You can’t really imagine your sales without creatives.
-It is imperative to spread the marketing butter all over socials.
+It is imperative to spread the marketing butter all over social.
 Make your signs a little squarish for better communication.
-Spend October spreading the news, discounts and whatever.
+Spend October spreading the news, discounts, and whatever.
 Try paid marketing, diversifying your posters, and emailing.
 The point is to buy traffic earlier than others.

-If your goal is to maximise profits, then you need to notice and enhance the AOV.
+If your goal is to maximize profits, then you need to notice and enhance the AOV.
 Average order value can be enhanced by grouping products.
 Grouping products with others will lead to more freedom to give discounts.
-As well as it will increase your revenues too.
+As well as it will also increase your revenues.

-Black Friday is followed by Cyber Monday.
-Which means more space for spicey offers.
-Brands should keep in mind that Black Friday and Cyber Monday aren't just for e-commerce but can be a big sales day if you apply the right Black Friday Tactics, Black Friday promotion ideas, Black Friday Promos, Cyber Monday ads, and Cyber Monday Marketing techniques.
+Black Friday is followed by Cyber Monday which means more space for spicy offers.
+Brands should keep in mind that Black Friday and Cyber Monday aren't just for eCommerce but can be a big sales day if you apply the right Black Friday tactics, Black Friday promotion ideas, Black Friday promos, Cyber Monday ads, and Cyber Monday marketing techniques.
 That will be the recipe for your successful sales season.
-As always, It's not too late to get started.
+As always, it's not too late to get started.